Denmark Votes “Yes” for Equal Primogeniture

 Doubt was also raised months ago when the referendum was announced to be held on the same weekend as the elections for the European Parliament (where Denmark has 14 seats), which generally see a lower voter turn-out than national elections.
 The fact that this law will not have any large effect on the succession until at least second-in-line Prince Christian has children also caused debate about the reason of holding the referendum in 2009.

-Read more about the succession referendum here.Filed under Danish Royals
+Read more about the succession referendum here.Filed under Denmark

 Tagged Elections, Prime Minister L.L.
-Rasmussen, Public Opinion, Succession.
+Rasmussen of Denmark, Public Opinion, Succession.